Police: Man upset at nurses sets fire to hospital bed

-NEW SMYRNA BEACH, Fla.
-(AP) — A Florida man set fire to his hospital bed in an attempt to get the attention of nurses because he felt that they were ignoring him, police said.
+NEW SMYRNA BEACH, Fla. — A Florida man set fire to his hospital bed in an attempt to get the attention of nurses because he felt that they were ignoring him, police said.

 John David King, 75, admitted to using a lighter to set a plastic bag on fire at a hospital in New Smyrna Beach on Saturday, news outlets reported.